 These are packed with a wide variety of nutrients and minerals, and even a decent amount of fiber and protein.
 These little guys are a super nutritious addition to any meal but are especially tasty on salads.

-Like cucumbers, are high in water content but these guys are also a great source of Vitamin A & C. Red Bell Peppers are said to be the most nutrient-rich since they ripen on the vine for longer.
-I use both yellow and red peppers for a color variety for this recipe.
+Like cucumbers, bell peppers are high in water content but these guys are also a great source of Vitamin A & C. Red Bell Peppers are said to be the most nutrient-rich since they ripen on the vine for longer.
+I use both yellow and red peppers for a color variety in this recipe.

 These are not only a fun, distinct flavor to add to salads, but they are a great source Vitamin K, C & A.